AndersonDalbert/robocode_GA/README.md

 **SETTING UP**

-First, you need to download and install JGAP and Robocode libraries, which can be founded [here](https://sourceforge.net/projects/jgap/files/jgap/JGAP%203.6.3/) and [here](https://sourceforge.net/projects/robocode/).
+First, you must download and install JGAP and Robocode libraries, which can be founded [here](https://sourceforge.net/projects/jgap/files/jgap/JGAP%203.6.3/) and [here](https://sourceforge.net/projects/robocode/).

 Then, after clone this project, add the JGAP .jar file and also all the .jar files inside /lib folder from Robocode to project's *BUILDPATH*.